-- Brand sentiment: What’s the general feeling and attitude about your brand amongst consumers who may or may not have engaged/purchased
+What’s the general feeling and attitude about your brand amongst consumers who may or may not have engaged/purchased?

-- Customer sentiment: Customers’ opinions and emotions about a brand, formed through engaging with the brand
+Customers’ opinions and emotions about a brand are formed through engaging with the brand.

-- Brand recognition: How well consumers can identify a brand “in the wild” i.e., on shelves or in an online presentation of products, amongst others in the same category.
+How well consumers can identify a brand “in the wild,” i.e., on shelves or in an online presentation of products, amongst others in the same category.

-- Brand perception: How people (consumers and others) view your brand based on the experiences they’ve had, and what they’ve seen and heard.
+How people (consumers and others) view your brand based on their experiences with your brand and what they’ve seen and heard.

-- Brand recall: Connectivity in people’s minds between a particular product or service and the brand – or better yet, when they hear/see a competitor’s mark or logo, they immediately also associate the recalled/recognized brand
+Connectivity in people’s minds between a particular product or service and the brand – or better yet, when they hear/see a competitor’s mark or logo, they immediately also associate the recalled/recognized brand.

-- Brand halo: When someone’s perception of one thing (a spokesperson, a brand attribute, a product) is so strong that it influences their feelings about the brand overall.
+When someone’s perception of one thing (a spokesperson, a brand attribute, a product) is so strong, it influences their feelings about the brand overall.

-- Lift: The term for how a campaign impacts a certain key metric.
-The obvious goal here is usually “sales lift” where analysis can draw a line between a campaign and increased sales in the markets it ran.
+The term for how a campaign impacts a certain key metric.
+The obvious goal here is usually “sales lift,” where analysis can draw a line between a campaign and increased sales in the markets it ran.
 However, lift can also be used for other goals, such as site visits, requests for a certain product, or engagement.

-- Customer loyalty: The gold standard among all marketers, when customers’ brand recognition, halo and recall are all so strong and so positive that customers actively seek out the brand’s products and even evangelize them to other people.
+The gold standard among all marketers is when customers’ brand recognition, halo, and recall are all so strong and positive that customers actively seek out the brand’s products and even evangelize them to others.

 Other KPIs that go along with brand awareness

-The advent of social media has changed not just how marketers pursue and measure brand awareness but also created new KPIs and new ways that consumers can interact with a brand.
-For example, customer sentiment used to be monitored through focus groups and consumer research studies, but now, a lot of it is done online through social listening tools.
+The advent of social media has changed how marketers pursue and measure brand awareness and created new KPIs and ways that consumers can interact with a brand.
+For example, customer sentiment used to be monitored through focus groups and consumer research studies, but now, much of it is done online through social listening tools.

-On a similar note, most of the KPIs marketers can choose to monitor in order to measure digital or campaign success are those that are readily available from the back end of Facebook Ad Manager, Pinterest Analytics or Google Analytics.
+Similarly, most KPIs marketers can choose to monitor to measure digital or campaign success are those readily available from the back end of Facebook Ad Manager, Pinterest Analytics, or Google Analytics.